 The Gophers had a chance to take the lead twice late with the ball in the hands of their best player, Banham.
 But the sophomore drew the two late calls, each time with her team trailing by one.

 Banham then missed a 3 with 13 seconds left and Lucas pumped her arms after getting fouled on the other end.
 Her two free throws gave Penn State an insurmountable five-point lead with 2.9 seconds to go.

 It didn't help Penn State that Lucas was often the team's only offensive threat for long spurts.
 Bentley struggled with her mid-range jumper, while Greene and the Lady Lions' other inside players struggled to make shots whether open or with hands in their faces.

-Things changed midway through the second half, when Greene hit a layup to tie the score at 47 before converting a missed foul shot for a three-point lead.
-Then Bentley finally found her shot with mid-range jumper for a 52-47 lead with 5:28 left.
+That changed midway through the second half, when Greene hit a layup to tie the score at 47 before converting a missed foul shot for a three-point lead.
+Then Bentley finally found her shot with a mid-range jumper for a 52-47 lead with 5:28 left.